andreatramacere/jetset/doc/user_guide/jet_model_phys_EC/Jet_example_phys_EC.rst

 the CMB, and realize that the beaming pattern is different.
 This is very important in the case of radio galaxies.
-The ``src`` transformation is the one to use in the case of radio galaies or misaligned AGNs, and gives a more accurate resut.
-Anyhow,be careful that this works onlyt for isotropic external fields, suchs as the CMB, of the Disk and BLR seed photons whitin the Dusty torus radius, and BLR radius, respectively
+The ``src`` transformation is the one to use in the case of radio galaies or misaligned AGNs, and gives a more accurate results.
+Anyhow, be careful that this works only for isotropic external fields, suchs as the CMB, or the BLR seed photons whitin the Dusty torus radius, and BLR radius, respectively

 .. code:: ipython3